ibrunotome/gostack-bootcamp/app-meetapp/README.md

 docker run --name redis -p 6379:6379 -d -t redis:alpine
 ```

+Create the database if not created yet

-`cp .env.example .env` and set the correct variables
+`cp .env.example .env` and set the correct variables, including the APP_URL if you don't wanna use http://localhost:3333

 Install the dependencies and run the database migrations